Best Winter Boots for Kids in 2020

 Our favorite feature is the adjustable draw off around the top of the boot.
 Tighten that sucker down and no snow is getting in which is sweet if they’re not wearing snow pants with gators.

-For 2019, Bogs made some big changes including lightening up their Neo-Classic style by 30%.
+Back in 2019, Bogs made some big changes including lightening up their Neo-Classic style by 30%.
 And for kids who want as little weight as possible literally weighing them down, 30% is a LOT!

 To be honest, in the past I have not recommended Bogs for kids (and adults) because I found that there were other neoprene options that in general kept our feet warmer.
-That said, this year they are lighter, warmer AND have better traction.
+That said, now they are lighter, warmer AND have better traction.
 In fact, they are some of our very favorites for slushy, wet weather.

 My kids (and I) also love how easy they are just to throw on and go….which seems to be the way we roll.